About the artist:

 Arthur Secunda is an internationally renowned artist whose art career began in Detroit, Michigan more than 65

 years ago.
-Secunda is known for his brilliant collages, striking graphics and iconic landscapes of the late 1970s
+He is known for his brilliant collages, striking graphics and iconic landscapes of the late 1970s

 and 1980s, which incorporate a specific kind of color gradation and blending of forms.

-He studied art in The New - York University where he was a member of the student league of artists.
+Secunda studied art at The New - York University where he was a member of the student league of artists.

 After graduation, he continued the studies at The Paris Academy "Academie de la Grande Chaumiere", where he

 was taught by such famous artists as Ossip Zadkine and Andre L'hote.

 In different periods of time, Arthur Secunda had to combine the basic work of the artist with other interesting

 works to obtain additional earnings: a museum curator, art critic, illustrator and even a jazz musician.